LispEngineer/EthernetRepeater/README.md

 * During Management Interface idle periods - should I continue to run MDC?
   * Seems unnecessary and a waste of energy

+## Known Bugs

+* On my DE2-115, enabling the Ethernet (RST_N to 1) on both ports
+  causes ETH0 to be unreponsive when plugged in, but ETH1 reponds just fine and lights up 1000, DUP, RX lights.

 # TODO

 * Simulate the PHY side of the Management Interface (for reads)